Skip to main content

 • Your organization’s reputation and name

 Before you can make an offer to a company, you need to know what you’re offering.
-You’ll be much more likely to receive a positive answer if you can make it clear to the company how partnering with you will benefit them.
+You’ll be much more likely to receive a positive answer if you can make it clear to the business how partnering with you will benefit them.

-To package your offer, create a proposal that answers the following questions:
+Create a proposal that answers the following questions:

 • What is your organization’s mission and how is it relevant to the company’s work?